Evil Eye Meaning The History of the Evil Eye, an Ancient Symbol of Protection

 Blue: The color of evil eye protection.
 The traditional color for good karma, positive energies, and protection against the evil eye.

-Light Blue: Color of the sky – symbolizes truth and therefore it provides direct protection against the evil eye.
+Light Blue: The color of the sky – symbolizes truth and therefore it provides direct protection against the evil eye.

 The 'evil eye' 'mati' 'ojo Turco' 'Nazar' the tradition of the charm persists, for new babies, new businesses, housewarmings, and even new cars – any occasion when a 'good luck' wish is called for.
 The real story behind the evil eye beads or lucky eye beads.
 Why the blue evil eye bead is more than just a good luck charm.
 How to get rid of somebody's bad eye?